Many of you have asked what a work-at-home schedule looks like while homeschooling 2 kids bilingually.

 - Efficient learning schedule means more time for free play

-I’ll share what we’ve learned from trial and error and what helps us survive and thrive now.
+I’ll share what we’ve learned and what helps us survive and thrive now.

 2. Benefits of Montessori-inspired 3-hour work blocks for homeschooling